Cupcade: the Raspberry Pi-Powered Micro Arcade Cabinet Kit

 - First: you can configure it for either vertical (Ms Pac-man!
 Donkey Kong!
 Arkanoid!) or horizontal screen (Joust!
 Qix!
 Nintendo!).
 The controls can be set to either joystick-in-center or to the side.
 We include plastic for both configurations just pick which you want during construction.

-- Second: The SD card comes with a text-based MAME/NES ROM selector screen that works in either V or H mode, with nicely printed out names and joystick/button selection.
+- Second: We provide a blank SD card that can be burned with a ready to go Raspbian image with text-based ROM selector screen that works in either V or H mode, with nicely printed out names and joystick/button selection.

 - Third: Pressing the two front buttons for three seconds simulates the Esc key, so you can quit games and safely shut down the Pi without use of a keyboard.